Tito Jackson (politician): 2017 mayoral campaign

 Jackson focused much of his efforts on aiming to win the city's Black vote.

 Jackson lost the general election race with 34 percent of the votes to Walsh's 65 percent.

-Post-City Council career
+Post-City Council activities and career

-After leaving the Boston City Council, Jackson worked as the chief executive of Verdant Medical, a Massachusetts medical & recreational marijuana company.
-He now, as of 2022, works as the chief executive officer of the Apex Noire marijuana company.
+Following his city council tenure, Jackson has been involved in ventures related to legal marijuana sales.
+Jackson has served as the chief executive of Verdant Medical, a Massachusetts medical and recreational marijuana company.
+He has also worked as the chief executive officer of the Apex Noire marijuana company.

-Jackson tested positive for coronavirus in March 2020.